omniauth/omniauth-identity/CONTRIBUTING.md

 bundle exec rake rubocop_gradual:autocorrect
 ```

+NOTE: Commands need to be run from the devcontainer if old Rails or old sqlite3 won't install for you locally.

 When adding an appraisal to CI, check the [runner tool cache][🏃‍♂️runner-tool-cache] to see which runner to use.

 ## The Reek List